CLayer-dev/docs/docs/development/web3-integration.md

 ## Mobile Integration

-Core Layer testnet can be integrated into mobile applications using the same EVM integration patterns:
+CLayer testnet can be integrated into mobile applications using the same EVM integration patterns:

 ### React Native Example
 ```javascript